How To Close The Gap: Your Essential Gap Analysis Template!

 There are various types of gap analysis and understanding them can help you tailor your approach to address specific needs within your organization.
 These include:

-This type focuses on identifying discrepancies between the current skill set of your team and the skills required to achieve your goals.
+This type focuses on identifying discrepancies between the current skill set of your team and the skills required to achieve your project goals.
 It helps in planning targeted training and development programs or recruiting new talent to fill those gaps.

 This analysis looks at the current processes and procedures to find inefficiencies or blockages.
 By looking at these gaps you can streamline and improve overall process, efficiency, performance, and cost.